ThienMD/SimpleQuotes/README.md

 ```

 License
-SimpleQuotes is available under the MIT license.
+SimpleQuotes is available under the APACHE license.
 See the LICENSE file for more info.